MarinaShmovganets/lighthouse/readme.md

 ```

 #### installing protobuf
-If changing audit output, you'll likely also need to have the protocol-buffer (likely v3.7.1) compiler installed.
-See the [official installation instructions](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) and perhaps consult your [favorite package manager](https://formulae.brew.sh/formula/protobuf) for your OS.
+If changing audit output, you'll need to have the protocol-buffer/protobuf compiler installed. (v3.7.1 is known to be compatible).
 These are the steps that have worked well for us:

 ```sh
 # Download https://github.com/protocolbuffers/protobuf/releases/download/v3.7.1/protobuf-python-3.7.1.zip